How can you create and use a Kubernetes cluster?

 kubectl get nodes

-If you want to create a Kubernetes cluster with more than one node, you can use the kind tool for this.
-Kind is also available for all major operating systems.
-The easiest way to install it is via package manager.
-In the examples shown here, choco for Windows is used:
+If you want to create a Kubernetes cluster with more than one node, you can use the tool kind.
+Kind is also available for all common operating systems.
+The installation is easiest through a package manager.
+In the examples shown here, choco is used for Windows:

 choco install kind